 Master’s Programme in Mechanical Engineering – Structural Mechanics

-Work with advanced product development in coordinated processes – predicting and optimising performance using both virtual and physical modelling.
+Work with advanced product development in coordinated processes and predict and optimise performance using virtual and physical modelling.

-This study programme gives you the the ability to, among other things, control virtual and physical modelling, simulation, experimental investigation and optimisation.
-A degree leads to future roles in advanced product development or research in mechanical engineering.
+The programme makes you qualified in several specific areas within product development.
+A degree leads to professional roles in advanced product development or research in mechanical engineering.

 Advanced product development with several dimensions

-The programme prepares for work with to advanced product development or to conduct research in mechanical engineering.
-On completion of the programme, you should master a coordinated method of working with analysis from several parallel subprocesses to support decisions in the product development process.
+The programme prepares you to work with advanced product development or to conduct research in mechanical engineering.
+After completing the degree, you will master a coordinated way of working where you combine elements and subprocesses in a systematic and developing process.

 A diversity of tasks – a diverse competence

-You work with a multitude of tasks – virtual and physical modelling, simulation, experimental investigation and optimisation.
-You acquire a solid basis for working with performance prediction and ensuring that new products achieve their intended function, using your specialised knowledge in mathematics, numerical calculation methods, measurement technology, analysis of vibrations, acoustics and fracture mechanics.
+During the programme, you will work with a multitude of tasks – virtual and physical modelling, simulation, experimental investigation and optimisation.
+You acquire a solid basis for working with performance prediction and ensuring that new products achieve their intended function, using your specialised knowledge in mathematics, numerical calculation methods, measurement technology, analysis of vibrations, and acoustics and fracture mechanics.